Starring: Vicky Krieps, Viggo Mortensen, Solly McLeod, Danny Huston, Garrett Dillahunt

 Viggo Mortensen is stoic but sweet as Holger, with a raggedy yet pleasingly dense moustache that’s like the hardscrabble older sibling of his cookie duster in Appaloosa.

-• Fun Fact #3: Another actor was originally cast in the part, but dropped out early in production and apparently Krieps suggested Mortensen step in.
-As the scriptwriter, he was able to rewrite the lead role to suit himself, including making him older and Danish.
+- Fun Fact #3: Another actor was originally cast in the part, but dropped out early in production and apparently Krieps suggested Mortensen step in.
+As the script’s author, he was able to rewrite the lead role to suit himself, including making him older and Danish.

-• Solly McLeod adds a few extra levels to the despicable piece of shit, syphilis-ridden psychopath Weston Jeffries
+- Solly McLeod adds a few extra levels to the despicable, piece of shit, syphilis-ridden psychopath Weston Jeffries, although I also craved any kind of backstory to ground his character, too

-• Danny Huston delivers yet another unique Western character, this time elegant and refined and a bit Donald Sutherland-esque as the shady mayor
+- Danny Huston gives us yet another unique Western character, this time elegant and refined as the shady mayor

-• W. Earl Brown is at home behind yet another saloon bar, this time playing an even more whipped character in Alan Kendall
+- W. Earl Brown is at home behind another saloon bar, this time playing an even more whipped subordinate as Alan Kendall

-• Ray McKinnon makes a short but commanding appearance as Judge Blagden
+- Ray McKinnon makes a short but commanding early appearance as Judge Blagden

-• And William Sanderson makes a super brief appearance early on, giving you the second of the four Deadwood “that guy!” moments
+- William Sanderson also makes a super brief cameo early on, giving you the second of the four Deadwood sightings

-“The dead don’t hurt” is a line from the movie, in which Holger explains to his son that a bird he shot and killed isn’t in pain.
+“The dead don’t hurt” is a line from the movie, by which Holger explains to his son that a bird he shot and killed isn’t in pain.

-I’ve seen a lot of complaints about how the French Canadian, Spanish, and Danish scenes are not captioned.
+I’ve seen a lot of complaints online about how the French Canadian, Spanish, and Danish scenes don’t have subtitles.
 This was apparently an intentional choice by Mortensen.
 I got a bit stuck in the first flashback to Vivienne’s childhood, when everyone was speaking French, because I assumed something was broken.
-But once I confirmed it was on purpose, I was fine.
-Look, I don’t understand everything they say in Shakespeare plays, or in the high-Victorian dialogue of Deadwood, but you can get a lot from body language and other visual cues and appreciate the immersive experience.
+But once I confirmed that it was on purpose, I got over it.
+Look, I don’t understand everything they say in the high-Victorian dialogue of Deadwood, either, but you can pick up a lot from body language and other visual cues if you actually try.

-This movie is incredibly sad, because almost all of the good guys die at the hands of the bad guys.
-It really showcases how the 1% were crushing everyone else, even back then.
+The Dead Don’t Hurt is often sweet but also incredibly sad.
+Almost all of the good guys die at the hands of the bad guys.
+It really showcases how the 1% have always been crushing everyone else.
 But wow, what a visual masterpiece.